TimothyCorrado/small-biz-cybersecurity-toolkit/progress/Entry001.md

 - Create first simulated SMB assessment template.
 - Build iPad/laptop intro kit for field assessments.
 - Begin crafting assessment blueprint for Monday fieldwork.
+- Adjusting goals to fit into schedule for this week.
+- Goal is to complete an SMB assessment this week, simulated or real.

 ---